 Khadi stands as a potent example of centuries-old Indian hand-spun textile traditions.
 An insignia of everything swadesi during India’s independence struggle, the textile has become an ultimate representative of self-reliance.

 The fabric was adapted by the intellectuals, favoured by the likes of Rabindranath Tagore and Subhas Chandra Bose.
 With changing times, khadi became a widely popular fabric among the patrons of Indian craft culture, once again finding its way into their wardrobes.
-It won’t be an exaggeration to say that khadi has played canvas to the likes of Ritu Kumar, Rohit Bal, and Abu Jani and Sandeep Khosla (an original school of Indian designers who believed in mirroring Indian traditions via their work).
+It is the canvas the likes of Ritu Kumar, Rohit Bal, and Abu Jani and Sandeep Khosla, the original school of Indian designers, used to mirror Indian traditions via their work.

-However, the evolving fashion scape is seeing a new clique of creatives that are questioning stereotypes by writing a new vocabulary of fashion with khadi.
+However, the evolving fashionscape is seeing a new clique of creatives who are questioning stereotypes by writing a new vocabulary of fashion with khadi.
 For anyone who wants to make a statement, there is a whole spectrum of Indian designers that have led fabric interventions by creating contemporary iterations of khadi.
 We round up the best names for you.

 Ace bridal couturier has garnered a cult following owing to his decadent lehengas and jewellery.
 However, Sabyasachi Mukherjee has time and again shared his admiration for khadi.
 His exquisitely embroidered lehengas and lightweight anarkalis make a strong case.
 Even as a part of his latest Summer 2020 line, Mukherjee has rolled out interesting renditions of traditional Indian sarees in khadi.